8. Flow of execution#

 Study the source code of isTRUE and isFALSE and determine if these functions could be useful in formulating the conditions within the if expressions.

-Exceptions are exceptional, but they may happen and break things.
-For instance, when the internet connection drops while we try to download a file, an optimisation algorithm fails to converge, we just have a bug in our code, or:
+Exceptions are exceptional, but they may happen and break stuff.
+For instance, we are in deep skit when the internet connection drops while we try to download a file, an optimisation algorithm fails to converge, or:

 read.csv("/path/to/a/file/that/does/not/exist")